juandarr/Particle-filter/README.md

 # Particle filter

 ## TODO list
-    - [ ] Add main.cpp file and understand the logic
+    - [x] Add main.cpp file and understand the logic
+    - [x] Add particle filter, understand design and code the function logic in each step
     - [ ] Add helper functions
-    - [ ] Add particle filter, understand design and code the function logic in each step
+    - [ ] Complete methoda in particle filter class and add them to the main file
+        - [ ] Subitem 1
+        - [ ] Subitem 2